Why Your Senior Dog Needs Specialized Boarding Care

 One final note: document your senior dog's baseline before any boarding stay.
 A quick note on their normal appetite, energy level, sleep patterns, and bathroom frequency gives your sitter something concrete to compare against — and makes it much easier to catch early warning signs if something shifts during the stay.
 The more a sitter knows walking in, the less guesswork they face in real time.

+Many platforms make it easy to find a sitter; Ruh-Roh Retreat makes it easier to find the right one — compare a curated community of experienced sitters and choose the experience that fits your individual senior dog.
 Ready to find the perfect match for your senior pup?
 Explore our network of sitters and book a stay that feels like home.

 🐾 Paws & Share!